billbuchanan/csn09112/coursework/README.md

 **Prototype Defenses Implementation and Testing [30 marks]**

 Apply method from the research, which should define an outline prototype implementation of the defences.
 - From your botnet analysis, create and test a basic prototype detection system for the Botnet agent and controller using an IDS sensor.
-Create IDS rules/signatures to detect the bot activity and not excessive many false positives.
+Create IDS rules/signatures to detect the bot activity and not excessively many false positives.
 This section could show the Snort rules with descriptions of how they work, and screen shots of the testing/outputs and discussion on this.
 - Create a closed perimeter firewall configuration to prevent/highlight future communications for this particular botnet, but allow certain valid traffic (specified in requirements spec’).
 Again show the configuration/rules and testing using screen shot snippets with brief explanation, and any discussion on the findings/outputs.
 <p align="right">[30 marks]</p>